Doctor's Notes on The Bends (Decompression Sickness)

 Must Read Articles:

-Decompression IllnessDecompression illness is a serious condtion that usually follows improper rapid changes in atmospheric pressure, such as with scuba diving.
-This serious condition, classified in two types, can affect: muscles, skin, lymphatics, brain, ears, and lungs.
+Decompression IllnessDecompression illness is a serious condition that usually follows improper rapid changes in atmospheric pressure, such as with scuba diving.
+This serious condition, classified into two types, type I and type II.

 Decompression SicknessBarotrauma and decompression sickness refers to medical problems that occur during diving.
 These problems include decompression illness (the bends), external ear squeeze, middle ear squeeze, inner ear barotrauma, sinus squeeze, face mask squeeze, suit squeeze, lung squeeze, tooth squeeze, and gastric squeeze (aerogastralgia).
 Treatment is determined by the type of injury or medical problem.